Without Medical Support, DIY Detox Often Fails

 "She goes, 'I'm pregnant, what are we going to do about it?'
 And I said, 'We keep it.
 We keep the baby.' "

 He recalls making a promise to himself in that moment to be a good father.
-And for him, at least, that's worked.
-But, he says, his cellmate back in jail tried kicking the habit on his own, too, and within months of being released, he relapsed and died of an overdose.
+And for him, at least, that worked.
+But, he says, his cellmate back in jail tried kicking the habit, too, and within months of being released, he relapsed and died of an overdose.

 This story is part of a reporting partnership with NPR, WHYY's health show The Pulse and Kaiser Health News.